China biotech InnoCare raises $288 million in Hong Kong IPO: sources

-HONG KONG (Reuters) - Chinese cancer drug developer InnoCare Pharma has priced its Hong Kong initial public offering at the top end of its marketing range to raise $288 million, said two sources, in the city’s biggest float over the last two months.
+HONG KONG (Reuters) - Chinese cancer drug developer InnoCare Pharma 9969.HK has priced its Hong Kong initial public offering at the top end of its marketing range to raise $288 million, said two sources, in the city’s biggest float over the last two months.

-The deal is the first major IPO to proceed in Hong Kong since restaurant chain operator Jiumaojiu International Holdings’ $326 million listing in January.
+The deal is the first major IPO to proceed in Hong Kong since restaurant chain operator Jiumaojiu International Holdings’ (9922.HK) $326 million listing in January.

 The coronavirus pandemic has drawn a positive investment appetite for the biotech and pharmaceutical sectors despite recent volatility in global financial markets, said the people with direct knowledge of the matter.